-During Lent catechumens make their final preparations to receive baptism.
+In Lent the catechumens make their final preparations to receive baptism.
 Elected for this sacrament by the Bishop on the first Sunday of Lent, the elect then take part in the "Scrutinies" on the third, fourth, and fifth Sundays of Lent.
 These rites provide prayers of blessing and protection meant to assist the elect to embrace the Christian way of life.

-During Lent in the ancient days of Christianity those already baptized who had committed serious sins undertook public penance aka "Canonical Penance."
-Beginning on Ash Wednesday the penitents received ashes on their head as a sign of the commencement of this penance.
-Only after they completed their penance did they receive absolution and reconciliation with a ritual observed on Holy Thursday morning with the Bishop.
-By 1000 A.D. everyone received the ashes, and likewise undertook penance.
+In the first millennium those already baptized who had committed serious sins undertook a kind of public penance known as "Canonical Penance."
+On Ash Wednesday it was these public penitents whom received ashes on their head as a sign of the commencement canonical penance.
+Only after they completed their penance did they receive absolution and reconciliation on Holy Thursday morning with the Bishop.
+By 1000 A.D. everyone in the Church presented themselves to receive ashes, and likewise undertook penances of varying kinds.
 Since the earliest days of the Christianity this penance took the form of more intense prayer, fasting, and almsgiving-also known as works of mercy.